oxguy3/schiff.io/_posts/2017-07-24-defcon-checklist.md

 date:   2017-07-24 12:39:53 -0400
 tags: defcon security
 ---
-I'm heading to my first Defcon on Wednesday, and naturally, I'm a little bit anxious about prepping my devices so as to not get hacked/pwned/intercepted/etc. The advice I've seen for this varies wildly -- some people go all out and use a separate phone and laptop for the convention, while others simply turn off wi-fi and Bluetooth for the con.
+I'm heading to my first Defcon on Wednesday, and naturally, I'm a little bit anxious about prepping my devices so as to not get pwned.
+The advice I've seen for this varies wildly -- some people go all out and use a separate phone and laptop for the convention, while others simply turn off wi-fi and Bluetooth.

 I'm thinking the best strategy for me is somewhere in the middle -- make sure I'm locked down and have backups, but don't put myself through hell when the odds of anything bad happening are realistically low.
 I'm not a worthwhile target; anyone who would waste 0days on the likes of me is probably not smart enough to have found a 0day in the first place.